viniciusaugutis/AngularJS-Firebase/README.md

 # AngularJS Firebase

-## Descrição
+## Description

-Essa aplicação tem como objetivo a criação de um chat utilizando Angular JS e Firebase da Google
+This application aims to create a chat using Google's Angular JS and Firebase

-## Tecnologias
+## Technologies
 - Angular JS
 - Firebase
 - Angular Fire